KoniHD/stock_sim_uni/README.md

 ## Helpful resources for the project

-* Programm structure and class definitions in UML style is in ˋres/Trading Market Simulation.pdfˋ
+* Programm structure and class definitions in UML style is in `res/Trading Market Simulation.pdf`

 ## Build and run the code